Saturday, 20 October 2012

 Why are they used?

-Percentage solutions are just a convenient and easy way to record solution concentrations.
-One advantage of percentage solutions is that you don’t need to know anything about the compound in terms of molecular weight as all you need is the percentage of the required solution.
+Percentage solutions are a convenient and easy way to record solution concentrations.
+One advantage is that you don’t need to know anything about the compound in terms of molecular weight; all you need is the percentage of the required solution.

 Why are there three types of percentage solutions?

 This is slightly difficult to explain.
-However, there are three types of percentage solution:
+However, there are three types of percentage solutions:

 • Percentage weight by volume (w/v)